TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/basic-auth.md

 Aa API request made using Basic Authentication will have an `Authorization` header that contains the API key.

-The value of `Authorization` will be in the form:
+The value of the `Authorization` header will be in the form:

 ```
 Basic base64Encode(username:password)